Skip to main content

 Showing posts from 2007

-SCREW FASTENER THEORY & APPLICATIONS - Unbrako's guide
+Screw Fastener Theory & Applications - Unbrako's guide

-JOINT DESIGN AND FASTENER SELECTION .
-Joint Length The longer the joint length, the greater the total elongation will occur in the bolt to produce the desired clamp load or preload.
+JOINT DESIGN AND FASTENER SELECTION Joint Length The longer the joint length, the greater the total elongation will occur in the bolt to produce the desired clamp load or preload.
 In design, if the joint length is increased, the potential loss of preload is decreased.
-Joint Material If the joint material is relatively stiff compared to the bolt material, it will compress less and therefore provide a less sensitive joint, less sensitive to loss of preload as a result of brinelling, relaxation and even loosening.
+Joint Material If the joint material is relatively stiff compared to the bolt material, it will compress less and therefore provide a less sensitive joint, less sensitive to loss of preload as a result of brinelling, relaxation, and even loosening.
 Thread Stripping Strength Considering the material in which the threads will be tapped or the nut used, there must be sufficient engagement length to carry the load.
 Ideally, the length of thread engagement should be sufficient to break the fastener in tension.
 When a nut is used, the wall thickness of the nut as well as its length must be considered.
-An estimate, a calculation or joint evaluation will be required to determine the tension loads to which the bolt and joint will
+An estimate, a calculation, or joint evaluation will be required to determine the tension loads to which the bo...

 Elements of the Design Process

-Classes of Cams may, in general, be divided into two classes: uniform motion cams and accelerated motion cams.
-The uniform motion cam moves the follower at the same rate of speed from the beginning to the end of the stroke; but as the movement is started from zero to the full speed of the uniform motion and stops in the same abrupt way, there is a distinct shock at the beginning and end of the stroke, if the movement is at all rapid.
-In machinery working at a high rate of speed, therefore, it is important that cams are so constructed that sudden shocks are avoided when starting the motion or when reversing the direction of motion of the follower.Cams The uniformly accelerated motion cam is suitable for moderate speeds, but it has the disadvantage of sudden changes in acceleration at the beginning, middle and end of the stroke.
-A cycloidal motion curve cam produces no abrupt changes in acceleration and is often used in high-speed machinery because it results in low noise, vibration
+The Heart of Automation: Mechanical Cam Design Classes of Cams Cams may, in general, be divided into two classes: uniform motion cams and accelerated motion cams.
+The uniform motion cam moves the follower at the same rate of speed from the beginning to the end of the stroke.
+However, as the movement starts from zero to full speed instantly and stops in the same abrupt way, there is a distinct shock at the beginning and end of the stroke if the movement is at all rapid.
+In machinery working at a high rate of speed, therefore, it is important that cams are so constructed that sudden shocks are avoided when starting the motion or when reversing the direction of motion of the follower.
+The uniformly accelerated motion cam is suitable for moderate speeds, but it has the disadvantage of sudden changes in acceleration at the beginning, middle, and end of the stroke.
+A cycloidal motion curve cam produces no abrupt changes in acceleration and is often used in high-speed machinery beca...

 Flywheels